Wired Access Configuration

 enable

-Step 6 Configure AAA authentication on the access ports.
-Set the client limit, configure 802.1X and MAC authentication, and set the authentication order.
-Set the critical role and the rejection role to use special case user roles with local VLANs.
-Adjust the EAPOL timeout, max requests, and max retry defaults.
+Step 3 Configure AAA authentication on access ports by defining the client limit, enabling 802.1X and MAC authentication, and specifying the authentication order.
+Assign the critical and rejection roles to system-defined user roles that use local VLANs.
+Adjust EAPOL timeout and maximum requests, and retry limits as needed.

 interface 1/1/1